eugenebogaart/Atlas-Azure-Peering/README.md

 ## Other configuration: "locals.tf"

-In the locals resource or the Terraform file, several parameters should be adapted to your need
+In the locals resource of the locals.tf file, several parameters should be adapted to your needs
 ```
 locals {
   # Atlas organization where to provsion a new group